SAMMISolutions/docs/doc_posts/_commands-obs-scenes/create_scene.md

 num: 7
 ---

 Creates a new scene in OBS.

-{% include alert.html text="You must restart OBS before creating a scene with the same name as the scene you just deleted." type="warning" %}
+{% include alert.html text="If using OBS 27 or older, you must restart OBS before creating a scene with the same name as the scene you just deleted." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------